Skip to main content

 Our ecologists and volunteers have carried out plant and animal surveys, which show significant increases in shrub-dependent birds such as the Cinnamon Quail-thrush, Rufous field-wren, Redthroat and Chirruping Wedgebill.

-On the edge of the reserve, jumbled rocks at the foot of steep cliffs provide hope that the nationally threatened Yellow-footed Rock Wallaby may have expanded it’s range from the neighbouring Bimbowrie Conservation Park and established a population.
-Sightings over many years confirm individuals have explored the area.
+On the edge of the reserve, jumbled rocks at the foot of steep cliffs are home to nationally threatened Yellow-footed Rock Wallabies.
+They've expanded their range from the neighbouring Bimbowrie Conservation Park to establish a permanent population at Boolcoomatta, made up of several discrete colonies.

 Yellow-footed Rock Wallaby.